 Singer’s extensible platform makes it easy to add any data source you need.
-You can build a Singer tap and use the Stitch target, which is our Import API, to push the data to Stitch, where the data will be processed like data from any other integration.
+You can build a Singer tap and use the Stitch target to post against the Import API.
+The data will be processed like data from any other integration.

 The process will look something like this:

 - Build the Singer tap.

 - In your Stitch account, create an Import API integration.

 - Configure the Singer tap to send the data to the Stitch target.

 - Run the tap and send data to Stitch.

 Taking the do-it-yourself/community approach.
 If you’re the hands-on type, consider building your own Singer tap.
 This approach ensures that your data extraction logic functions exactly as you need and intend it to.
 Community integrations are data sources built and maintained by the Singer community, and commercial support is available for Community integrations as part of an Enterprise plan.

 Using a Stitch implementation partner.
 Stitch has a large and growing network of implementation partners who are experienced at writing and supporting Singer taps.
 If you can’t or are unable to build the tap yourself, one of our implementation partners can help.